networkdynamics/PolNeAR/README.md

     from polnear import data

 The data object behaves like a list.
-Each element in the list represents an article and its acompanying annotations.
-The article is represented as a dict of metadata attributes, along with a couple helpful methods.
+Each element in the list is an Article object, representing one PolNeAR article its acompanying annotations.
+The Article object is dict-like, and is populated with the metadata for the article it represents.

-    >>> training_data = data.train()
-    >>> training_data[0]
+	>>> data[0]
     {'annotators': ['4b22', '4e07', '5fec', '6b86', 'd473', 'ef2d'],
      'author': 'Chris Tomlinson',
      'clinton_count': 0,